5 MORE Ways To Stay Organized As A Writer Or Freelancer

 20 Tips and Tricks for Email Newsletters That Don't Suck

-I sincerely hope you’re not asking this question, but if you are, don’t fret!
-I’m here to give you the zero-bull answers and actionable advice (how’s that for alliteration?) for creating an email newsletter that doesn’t suck.
 On paper, an email newsletter is a marketing campaign through which many corporations and entrepreneurs alike contact consumers and convert clicks to cash (okay, enough alliteration, I get it.)
 But in practice, it’s more complex and incredibly valuable.
-I can’t remember where I read or heard about it but apparently now, in the digital age, someone’s email is worth more than oil.
-Can you believe it?
+In the digital age, email marketing can be worth more than striking oil.

 I always say authors should treat email newsletters like love letters, only not quite so romantic.
 You want them to be beautiful and actionable and you don’t want them to end up in the trash.
 Follow these basic guidelines as well as the extra mile tips to ensure your specially crafted newsletter translates to sales.